4. Registration for vaccination (including FAQ)

 If this is not possible, they should call the COVID-19 general information line 0800 909 400 (free of charge - 7days/7 - 8am-7pm) for assistance.

-There are currently three projects primarily intended to address the needs of vulnerable people who may be confronted with a variety of obstacles such as lack of computer tools, lack of computer skills, language barrier, hearing (difficult to listen over the phone) or mobility, and for whom the online registration platform remains complicated, even with the assistance of the COVID-19 general information line (0800 909 400).
+There are currently two projects primarily intended to address the needs of vulnerable people who may be confronted with a variety of obstacles such as lack of computer tools, lack of computer skills, language barrier, hearing (difficult to listen over the phone) or mobility, and for whom the online registration platform remains complicated, even with the assistance of the COVID-19 general information line (0800 909 400).

 Pharmacie Bleue de Vésenaz